The Feathr Blog

 Nonprofit email marketing is one of those things that isn’t going anywhere!

 One thing that jumped out was the importance of email marketing in the sector.
-94% of respondents put email in their top five channels — second and third were organic social and digital ads with 67.3% and 67.1% respectively.
-We knew email was important, but we didn't realize it would be so far ahead of the pack!
+83% of respondents put email in their top five channels — second was organic social with 71%, followed by peer-to-peer at 33%.
+We knew email was important, but we didn't realize both it and organic social, more specifically, Facebook/Instagram, would be so far ahead of the pack!

 Not all media’s the same